 Broom – With it, sweep away the evil.

 Straw brooms can often be found at Farmer’s markets or, of all places, Asian markets or Chinatown.

 Honey –It represents the sweetness of life.

-In Jewish traditions, salt represents ‘home’ as sanctuary.
+In Jewish customs, salt represents ‘home’ as sanctuary.
 In other traditions, it is meant to ensure luck, or seen as a reassurance that this home always have flavor or ‘spice.’